-The dwarf Egyptian mouthbrooder is a hardy little cichlid that is very suitable for a beginner's freshwater aquarium.
-It is easy to keep and breed.
-The mating practices of this fish make for an interesting story for those studying unique animal rituals.
+The dwarf Egyptian mouthbrooder is a hardy little African cichlid that is very suitable for a beginner's freshwater aquarium.
+It is easy to keep and breed, and the mating practices of this fish make for an interesting story for those studying unique animal rituals.

 |Origin||Egypt, Rwanda, Uganda, Sudan, Tanzania, and Kenya|